HLR/DomiKnowS/docs/developer/QUERY.md

 ```python
 getRelationLinks(relationName=pair) # get list of related DataNodes through *pair* relation
 ```

 - **attributes**: `getAttribute(*keys)`

 The method returns the value of the attribute.
-The *keys* are connected into a single key used to access the attribute in the DataNode.
+The *keys* are concatenated into a single key string used to access the attribute in the DataNode.
 The example:

 ```python
 getAttribute(work_for, 'ILP')* - get value of the attribute storing the result of the ILP solver solution for the concept *work_for*